Jared Kushner Has Reportedly Lost His Top Secret Security Clearance

 “Effective one week today, discontinue any Top Secret or SCI-level interim clearances for individuals whose investigations or adjudications have been pending since June 1, 2017 or before,” the memo stated.

 Trump has the authority to give Kushner top secret clearance.
-However, last week Trump praised Kushner at a news conference, saying his son-in-law had "done an outstanding job," but added that the issue of his clearance was up to Kelly.
+However, last week Trump told reporters that while his son-in-law had "done an outstanding job," the issue of his security clearance was up to Kelly.

-"It's a broken system, and it shouldn't take this long," Trump said of the clearance process.
+"It's a broken system, and it shouldn't take this long," Trump said of the process.
 "You know how, how many people are on that list, people with not a problem in the world.
 So that'll be up to General Kelly.
 General Kelly respects Jared a lot and General Kelly will make that call.
 I won't make that call.
 I will let the general, who's right here, make that call."

-Government security expert Steven Aftergood told BuzzFeed News that there is a "vast difference" between a top secret security clearance and the lesser clearance Kushner and others received in the downgrade.
-Secret clearance, Aftergood said, may provide access to sensitive information, "but it is typically several steps removed from intelligence source material.""It is hard to imagine how anyone could function as a White House presidential advisor without a TS/SCI clearance," he added, referring to the highest level of security clearance.
-"Over time, it will become untenable."

 Jim Dalrymple is a reporter for BuzzFeed News and is based in Los Angeles.